-If you came to our panel at Alt Summit, here is our slide show as promised!
-And if you were not there, or need a refresher, here is an overview on what I spoke about, growing a small blog by positioning yourself as an expert!
+If you were not there, or need a refresher, here is an overview on what I spoke about, growing a small blog by positioning yourself as an expert!
 You can download the worksheet we handed out, and then work while you read this post.

 I’m sure y’all have all heard the advice to blog about what you know and love – it’s usually the first piece of advice you’ll get for blogging and I don’t think anyone will deny that as a great starting point.
 But I want to take it a little further by talking about positioning yourself as an expert.
 One of the main ways I’ve grown my blog is by sharing tips from my experiences in graphic design, social media and running my own small business.

 I use the term “expert” loosely, because obviously I don’t know everything about these topics, but I am passionate about them and I do have a degree in graphic design and have been working in the industry for eight years.
 So I probably know more than the person opening Photoshop for the first time or who just signed up for Twitter last week.

 So basically, you don’t have to wait for somebody to call you an expert in order to give expert advice.

 I’m always getting questions through email, on social media, and even from friends and family, whenever there is something design related they know they can come to me.
 And I’m sure the same happens to y’all from time to time.
 Maybe people are always asking you about how you put your outfit together or asking for your recipe when you cook for them.
 That’s people showing that they value what you know and trust your opinions.

 So if you find that people are consistently asking you a about the same topics, it’s likely they would become a reader of your blog if that’s what you focused on.
 As your name starts to get associated with a specific field, then your network will start to grow.

 Ok, let’s move onto a strategy for coming up with content: